-Property-specific mortgage loans payable mature at various dates through 2026.
-The terms of several of the Company's mortgage loans payable require the Company to deposit certain replacement and other reserves with its lenders.
+The remaining property-specific mortgage loan payable matures in 2026.
+Mortgage loans payable may require the Company to deposit certain replacement and other reserves with its lenders.
 Such "restricted cash" is generally available only for property-level requirements for which the reserves have been established, and is not available to fund other property-level or Company-level obligations.

 In order to continue qualifying as a REIT, the Company is required to distribute at least 90% of its "REIT taxable income", as defined in the Internal Revenue Code of 1986, as amended (the "Code").
-The Company paid common and preferred stock dividends during 2017 and 2016.
-While the Company intends to continue paying regular quarterly dividends, future dividend declarations will continue to be at the discretion of the Board of Directors, and will depend on the cash flow and financial condition of the Company, capital requirements, annual distribution requirements under the REIT provisions of the Code, and such other factors as the Board of Directors may deem relevant.
+The Company paid common and preferred stock dividends during 2018 and 2017.
+While the Company intends to continue paying regular quarterly dividends, future dividend declarations will continue to be at the discretion of the Board of Directors, and will depend on the cash flow and financial condition of the Company, capital requirements, annual distribution requirements under the REIT provisions of the Code, and such other factors as the Board of